huaweicloud/terraform-provider-huaweicloud/website/docs/r/blockstorage_volume_attach_v2.html.markdown

 with it.

-Creates a general purpose attachment connection to a Block Storage volume using the OpenStack Block Storage (Cinder) v2 API.
+Creates a general purpose attachment connection to a Block Storage volume using the HuaweiCloud Block Storage (Cinder) v2 API.
-Depending on your Block Storage service configuration, this resource can assist in attaching a volume to a non-OpenStack resource such as a bare-metal server or a remote virtual machine in a different cloud provider.
+Depending on your Block Storage service configuration, this resource can assist in attaching a volume to a non-HuaweiCloud resource such as a bare-metal server or a remote virtual machine in a different cloud provider.